Skip to Content

 Try incorporating plant based proteins into your diet plan as healthy meat replacements.
 The following plant proteins nutritious, easy to prepare and very good for you and are some of the best meat substitutes.

-Black Beans – Who doesn’t love the taste of a Mexican inspired chili recipe?
+Black beans – Who doesn’t love the taste of a Mexican inspired chili recipe?
 Using black beans is my favorite way to use plant based proteins.
 They are not just for savory dishes, either.

 Black beans are also often substituted in dessert recipes such as brownies, cakes and cookies to add their nutrient-packed benefits to sweets.Black beans and chick peas are a good source of plant based protein.